ioitiki/nft-marketplace-docs/reference/graphql-api-reference/metakeep/wallet.md

 {% endcode %}

 ***

 <!--  -->
 ### getUserWalletsBatch

-Retrieve a user's wallet address given their email address.
+Retrieve a list of user wallets.

 #### Basic Usage